my-github-college/my-github-college-demo/README.md

 # my-github-college-demo
-This is my first repo
+This is my first repo.
+Author: Guess?